Wikia/mobile-wiki/README.md

 ## Settings

-Mobile Wiki application currently supports two types of configuration.
+Mobile Wiki application currently supports three types of configuration.
-* configurations computed at build time `config/environment.js`
+* Ember & FastBoot configuration computed at build time `config/environment.js`
-* runtime configuration `app/instance-initializers/config.js` which has access to environment variables
+* Ember & FastBoot runtime configuration `app/instance-initializers/config.js` which has access to environment variables
+* Express server configuration (middleware in front of FastBoot server) `config/fastboot-server.js`

 Some tips if you develop outside of devbox:
  * The devboxDomain must have your devbox name (without the dev- prefix) in it